Center Graduate Students: Katherine Flowers

 332 English Building | MC-718

 I am from Port Angeles, Washington, and attended college at the University of Washington in Seattle.
-There, I majored in English and Oceanography and became interested in writing studies through my work at a campus writing center.
-My research focuses on how ideologies about language and literacy are discursively enacted and negotiated.
-I am currently working on my dissertation, an archival and ethnographic study of how people create local English Only policies.
+I majored in English and Oceanography and became interested in writing studies through my work at a campus writing center.
+My research focuses on how people use discourse to shape ideologies about language and literacy.
+I am currently working on my dissertation, an archival and ethnographic study of how people create and negotiate local language policies.

 - RHET 105: Writing and Research